Choosing Your Major

 Once all requirements have been satisfied, you must complete the Change of College, Major, or Curriculum petition, print a copy of your unofficial transcripts, and meet with the appropriate major advisor.

-Minimum Requirements Needed for CNR Students to Declare a Major, by Major
+Minimum Requirements Needed for Rausser Students to Declare a Major, by Major

 - All courses required for the major must be taken for a letter grade.